 As far as possible, take debtors' insurance so that your debts can be paid off straight away.
-If you have a housing loan, the lender has probably made sure that you already have insurance for that loan.
+If you have a housing loan, the lender would have probably made sure that you already have insurance for that loan.
 Other loans need to be considered.
-While you can add these to your main term insurance, taking a policy where the insurance company will directly pay off lenders has the advantage that your survivors will not be tempted to carry the loans.
+While you can add these to your main term insurance, taking a policy where the insurance company will directly pay off lenders has the advantage that your survivors will not have onus to carry the loans.
 Do not waste money in insuring unsecured personal debt like credit card debt.
 The card issuer cannot make your family pay so there's no need to cover that, unlike say vehicle loans where you wouldn't want the family car to be possessed by the lender.

 The hardest part of providing for future expenses is estimating and allowing for inflation.
 Take a reasonable, at least 7 per cent, inflation rate into account.

 Insurance companies are making some attempts at designing policies that will ensure that your children's education is paid for.
 What you ideally need is a policy that is conceptually term insurance, that is which does not have any payout if your children get educated during your lifetime.
 In other words, avoid endowment plans

 Estimate what your family's living expenses are going to be and the investment needed to yield that much return.
 Your term insurance should be for this amount.
 Make a realistic financial plan.
 Perhaps your spouse would need to start working if he/she doesn't now.
 Take into account the investment needed if he/she were to start a small business.